jnozzi/cocoadev.com/SiteContent/General/SendingMouseEventsToNSApp.markdown

 ----

 Do you want to send mouse events system-wide?
-Then you would not involve [[NSEvent]] or [[NSApp]], both of which are local to a given application.
-Instead, take a look at the [[CGRemoteOperation]].h file.
+Then you would not involve General/NSEvent or General/NSApp, both of which are local to a given application.
+Instead, take a look at the General/CGRemoteOperation.h file.
 It's not well-documented, but it has functions for faking events, and they aren't extremely difficult to use.

 ----